Fork-Merge Decoding: Enhancing Multimodal Understanding in Audio-Visual Large Language Models: Fork-Merge Decoding for Audio-Visual Understanding

-\subsection{Decoding with Channel-wise Fusion in AV-LLMs}
+\subsection{Decoding with channel-wise fusion in AV-LLMs}

-\newpara{Masking strategy for input sequences.} In channel-wise fusion models such as video-SALMONN~\cite{sun2024video}, the input sequence is structured as $\vx = \{\vx_1^{av},\ldots,\vx_U^{av},\vx_{U+1}^l,\ldots,\vx_{U+L}^l\},$ where $\vx^{av}$ denotes audio-visual embeddings and $\vx^l$ corresponds to language (prompt) embeddings.
+\newpara{Input masking strategy.} In channel-wise fusion models such as video-SALMONN~\citep{sun2024video}, the input sequence is structured as $\vx = \{\vx_1^{av},\ldots,\vx_U^{av},\vx_{U+1}^l,\ldots,\vx_{U+L}^l\},$ where $\vx^{av}$ denotes audio-visual embeddings and $\vx^l$ corresponds to language (prompt) embeddings.
 Here, $U$ and $L$ indicate the number of audio-visual and language sequence elements, respectively.
 To allow for modality-specific processing, we construct two masked variants of the input:

 where $\vx^{a\neg v}$ and $\vx^{\neg av}$ denote the video-masked and audio-masked embeddings, respectively, obtained by zeroing out the corresponding inputs before they are passed into the decoder layers.